Get

 brindle cane corso with uncropped ears sitting outdoors

 We discover new reasons to love our dogs every day, but from the outset, one of their most captivating traits is their varying hair color.
-While some present solid colorations, dogs appear in limitless combinations of colors and patterns, giving us exquisite merle, ticked, piebald, and brindle coats.
+While some present solid colorations, dogs appear in a wide variety of color and pattern combinations, producing exquisite merle, ticked, piebald, and brindle coats.

 The “tiger stripe” arrangement defining the gorgeous brindle coat can appear on several breeds and in countless patterns.
 Does your favorite dog come in a brindle variety?
-Find out for yourself in this look at the traits and history of 17 brindle dog breeds.
+Find out for yourself in this look at the traits and history of 19 brindle dog breeds; however, be mindful that this list is not exhaustive.

 How Are Brindle Dog Breeds Classified?